appfeel/node-pushnotifications/README.md

         title: 'title'
         body: 'body'
         // details: https://github.com/node-apn/node-apn/blob/master/doc/notification.markdown#convenience-setters
     },
-    // alert: '', // A string is also accepted as a payload for alert
+    /*
-    // Your notification won't appear on ios if alert is empty object
+     * A string is also accepted as a payload for alert
-    // If alert is an empty string the regular 'title' and 'body' will show in Notification
+     * Your notification won't appear on ios if alert is empty object
-    titleLocKey: '', // apn and gcm for ios
+     * If alert is an empty string the regular 'title' and 'body' will show in Notification */
-    titleLocArgs: '', // apn and gcm for ios
+    // alert: '',
     launchImage: '', // apn and gcm for ios
     action: '', // apn and gcm for ios
     category: '', // apn and gcm for ios